 Building regular reviews will ensure that quality improvement can be carried out throughout the life of the project.

-Communication with Activity Managers will be ensured through Activity Management Board which will be responsible for regularly monitoring the progress of the project and of the day-to-day management of the individual activities within the project will be undertaken by the Activity Managers.
+Communication with Activity Managers will be ensured through Activity Management Board which will be responsible for regularly monitoring the progress of the project, and of the day-to-day management of the individual activities within the project will be undertaken by the Activity Managers.
 It has representation from all the work packages.

 Quality Control

-Quality Control process will collect and monitor the Key Performance Indicators (KPIs) and activity metrics (section 3).
-Based on results process will identify necessary improvements and suggest to implementation to appropriate project board.
+Quality Control process will collect and monitor the Key Performance Indicators (KPIs) and activity metrics (see section 3).
+Based on results, the process will identify necessary improvements and suggest implementation to appropriate project boards, e.g., ….
 It will be also responsible for collection and maintain of lessons learned registry.

 Quality guidelines